 The McGill IBD Research Group

-The McGill IBD Research Group provides expert medical care, services, research and resources to those living with IBD as well as their families.
+The McGill IBD Research Group provides expert medical care, services, research and resources to those living with IBD and their families.
 Through ongoing donations, the Group is able to fund specialized IBD clinics at the McGill teaching hospitals, including the Montreal General Hospital.